khawajafarooq/ProgressMeter/README.md

 | Swift | 4.0 |

 ## Up Coming Features 🎏
+- [ ] Carthage support
 - [ ] Annotations on the bottom; Currenty annotations can only display on the top
-- [ ] Carthage support
-- [ ] Enable everything for MAC

 ## Issues 🚫
 - [ ] Some tweakings required to use `ProgressMeter` inside a Stack View